 A. Frontera is a qualified wholesale electric generating company with authority to sell electric power at wholesale at market-based rates and is the owner and operator of a natural gas-fired electric generating plant located in Hidalgo County, Texas (Facility), which is interconnected with the electric transmission system governed by the Electric Reliability Council of Texas (ERCOT) and the electric transmission system of the Country of Mexico and delivers power generated from the Facility into the ERCOT controlled and Mexican transmission systems.
 The Facility has a nominal generating capacity of 480 Mw.

 B. EPMI is a wholesale power marketer authorized to buy and sell electric power at wholesale in interstate commerce in the United States and, by and through its affiliated companies, is authorized to buy and sell electric power in the Country of Mexico, and is in the business of buying, marketing, selling and causing the delivery of capacity, energy and ancillary services in various geographic markets, including the ERCOT and (through its affiliated companies) Mexican wholesale electric markets, and (through its affiliated companies) is in the business of buying, transporting, nominating and scheduling natural gas on the inter-and intrastate natural gas transportation systems.

-C. Frontera desires to engage EPMI to (or to cause one of its affiliates to) market and schedule the energy, capacity and ancillary services available from the Facility, and to act as Frontera’s agent to arrange for the purchase, transport, nomination and scheduling of natural gas supplies for use as fuel at the Facility, and to provide other services to Frontera as more particularly described below, and subject to the terms, conditions and limitations set forth in this Agreement.
+C. Frontera desires to engage EPMI to (or to cause one of its affiliates to) market and schedule the energy, capacity and ancillary services available from the Facility, and to act on behalf of Frontera’s to arrange for the purchase, transport, nomination and scheduling of natural gas supplies for use as fuel at the Facility, and to provide other services to Frontera as more particularly described below, and subject to the terms, conditions and limitations set forth in this Agreement.
 Frontera does not seek EPMI’s services as a commodity advisor nor does it seek EPMI’s service as a fiduciary under this Agreement.

 D. EPMI desires to market and schedule either directly or for the benefit of Frontera, the energy, capacity, and ancillary services produced by the Facility, and to act on Frontera’s behalf to arrange for the purchase, transport, nomination and scheduling of natural gas supplies for use as fuel at the Facility and to assist Frontera in optimizing the value of the Facility by seeking to maximize Net Revenues and other services to Frontera as more particularly described below, and subject to the terms, conditions and limitations set forth in this Agreement.

 THEREFORE, THE PARTIES AGREE, AS FOLLOWS: